Automated Discovery of Operable Dynamics from Videos: Implementation details

-Furthermore, we implemented the training procedure such that the neural state vector field is trained as a NeuralODE \cite{chen2019neuralordinarydifferentialequations, politorchdyn}, allowing us to optimize for the reconstruction accuracy on the predicted trajectories themselves, rather than explicitly fitting the outputs of the neural state vector field to reproduce the finite difference approximated rate of change.
-Figure~\ref{fig:discrete} demonstrates the improved accuracy when utilizing the NeuralODE paradigm for training.
-Figure~\ref{fig:discrete}(a) shows the long-term prediction stability and accuracy for the neural state vector field integrated neural state variable trajectories, where we compare the computer vision based energy estimation values for the decoded images against the energy estimated from the ground truth images.
-Figure~\ref{fig:discrete}(b) shows the single step pixel reconstruction mean square error of the neural state vector field predictions with their respective standard error bounds.
+Furthermore, we implemented the training procedure such that the neural state vector field is trained as a NeuralODE \cite{chen2019neuralordinarydifferentialequations, politorchdyn}, allowing us to optimize for the weighted reconstruction accuracy over longer time horizons, rather than explicitly fitting the outputs of the neural state vector field to reproduce the finite difference approximated rate of change for a single step.
+The relative weights of latter states in the trajectories were annealed over 4 cycles of 250 epochs each, where $\rho$ in Equation~(7) was linearly increased from $0.1$ to $0.9$ over the first 125 epochs and kept at $0.9$ over the remaining 125 epochs.
+Supplementary~Figure~\ref{fig:discrete} demonstrates the improved accuracy when utilizing the NeuralODE paradigm for training.
+Supplementary~Figure~\ref{fig:discrete}(a) shows the long-term prediction stability and accuracy for the neural state vector field integrated neural state variable trajectories, where we compare the computer vision based energy estimation values for the decoded images against the energy estimated from the ground truth images.
+Supplementary~Figure~\ref{fig:discrete}(b) shows the single step pixel reconstruction mean square error of the neural state vector field predictions with their respective standard error bounds.
 Using the NeuralODE training method shows consistent improvement in long term prediction accuracy.